COVID-19: Weekly UK Public Affairs Round-up

 Coronavirus Job Retention Scheme: Since March 2020, employers have been able to claim 80% of their usual monthly wage costs for furloughed employees, limited to £2,500 per individual per month, in addition to the associated Employer National Insurance and minimum automatic enrolment employer pension contributions.
 Furloughed workers are able to work part-time, with employers sharing salary costs with the Government and covering National Insurance and pension contributions.
 To qualify for furlough payments, employees must have been on the payroll from 30th October 2020.
 The scheme will run until 30 September 2021 with employees receiving 80% of their pay for the entire period.
 Employers will be asked to contribute towards the cost of furloughed employees’ wages from July, paying 10% of the cost in the first month and then 20% across August and September.
 If a company is putting lots of employees on furlough, it must upload a template on the Government website when it makes a claim.
 Using these templates will help make sure the claim is processed quickly and successfully and the template may be rejected if businesses do not give the information in the right format.

 Coronavirus Statutory Sick Pay Rebate Scheme: The Government will refund eligible Statutory Sick Pay costs to all employers with fewer than 250 employees.
 This applies to any claim arising as a result of Covid-19, including precautionary self-isolation and those advised to shield due to clinical vulnerabilities.
 Employers are able to ask employees for a “shielding note” from a doctor or health authority advising them to shield.
 The scheme is limited to two weeks per employee.

 Self-Employment Income Support Scheme (SEISS): Grants have been made available for those with trading profits of less than £50,000 that have experienced a loss of earnings due to Covid.
 To qualify at least half of a claimants income must come from self-employment.
 Three grants have already been paid out with applications currently closed.
 A fourth and fifth grant were confirmed at the March Budget.
-Applications for the fourth grant will open in late April and will cover 80% of 3 months’ average trading profits capped at £7,500.
-If claimants are eligible based on their tax returns, HMRC will make contact in mid-April to provide a date from which a claim can be made.
-The fourth grant must be claimed on or before 1 June 2021.
-The fifth grant, available from late July, will apply predominantly to those most affected by the pandemic with 80% grants only available to those who have seen a turnover reduction of 30% or more.
-The fourth grant, which covers 1 February 2021 to 30 April 2021, is now available.
+The fifth grant, available from late July, will apply predominantly to those most affected by the pandemic with 80% grants only available to those who have seen a turnover reduction of 30% or more..

 Self-isolation Low Income Payment: To support individuals during self-isolation, a £500 Test and Trace Support Payment is available to those who will lose income or face financial hardship as a result of self-isolating.
 Those on, or living with a partner on, a range of Government benefits are also eligible for the payment.
 Applications for payment can be made through local councils.
 Payments are subject to income tax but not National Insurance contributions.
 Parents or guardians of a child who has been told to self-isolate may also qualify for the payment if they cannot work from home.